palasthotel/grid/readme.txt

 == Changelog ==

 = 1.7.14 =
+* Feature: Added new filter grid_box_alter_content_structure to modify content structure in box editor.
-* Optimization: Add body class if grid should be rende.
+* Optimization: Add body class if grid should be rendered.
 * Bugfix: Using <script> in html box was crashing the grid editor.

 = 1.7.13 =